 In 1972, the building was recognized by the National Park Service with a listing on the National Register of Historic Places.
 This building is now operated by the Will County Historical Museum and Research Center, and is part of the I & M Canal National Heritage Area.

 The Will County Historical Society exists so that people and organizations may be connected to the rich history of Will County, Illinois

 We are also a volunteer based organization.
-So to ensure you have a great visit, please call ahead to make sure a volunteer will be at the museum for your visit.
+Please contact us ahead of your visit to make sure a volunteer will be at the museum.

-Group tours of the Museum and Heritage Village are available.
-Please call the the Museum to schedule your tour time.
+Group tours of the Museum and Heritage Village are also available.
+Please contact the Museum to schedule your tour time.

 803 S State St, Lockport, Illinois 60441, United States

 12:00 pm – 04:00 pm